Armael/ocaml-i3ipc/README.md

 - As an example, [examples/i3_msg.ml](examples/i3_msg.ml) is a 60 lines
   reimplementation of `i3-msg` using this library.

-Running `make` at the root of the project should build the examples (as well as the library itself).
+Running `./configure --enable-examples && make` at the root of the project should build the examples (as well as the library itself).